MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-C-Loan-Purposes-Basic-Policies/section-1710.106.md

 (b) In cases of financial hardship, as determined by the Administrator, loans may also be made to finance the following items:

-(1) The headquarters office and other headquarters facilities in addition to those cited in paragraph (a)(4) of this section;

-(2) General plant equipment, including furniture, office, transportation, data processing and other work equipment; and
+(1) General plant equipment, including furniture, office, transportation, data processing and other work equipment; and

-(3) Working capital required for the initial operation of a new system.
+(2) Working capital required for the initial operation of a new system.

 (c) RUS will not make loans to finance the following:

 (1) Electric facilities, equipment, appliances, or wiring located inside the premises of the consumer, except for measures related to grid security, cybersecurity, or assets financed pursuant to an eligible EE Program, and qualifying items included in a loan for demand side management or energy resource conservation programs, or renewable energy systems.

-(2) Facilities to serve consumers who are not RE Act beneficiaries unless those facilities are necessary and incidental to providing or improving electric service in rural areas (See § 1710.104);
+(2) Facilities to serve consumers who are not RE Act beneficiaries unless those facilities are necessary and incidental to providing or improving electric service in rural areas (*See §* 1710.104).

-(3) Any facilities or other purposes that a state regulatory authority having jurisdiction will not approve for inclusion in the borrower's rate base, or will not otherwise allow rates sufficient to repay with interest the debt incurred for the facilities or other purposes; and
+(3) Any facilities or other purposes that a State regulatory authority having jurisdiction will not approve for inclusion in the borrower's rate base or will not otherwise allow rates sufficient to repay with interest the debt incurred for the facilities or other purposes.

 (d) A distribution borrower may request a loan period of up to 4 years.
 Except in the case of loans for new generating and associated transmission facilities, a power supply borrower may request a loan period of not more than 4 years for transmission and substation facilities and improvements or replacements of generation facilities.
 The loan period for new generating facilities and DSM activities will be determined on a case-by-case basis.
 The Administrator may approve a loan period shorter than the period requested by the borrower, if in the Administrator's sole discretion, a loan made for the longer period would fail to meet RUS requirements for loan feasibility and loan security set forth in §§ 1710.112 and 1710.113, respectively.